sarastokes/h5tools-matlab/docs/Examples.md

 > Warning: some functions have optional outputs for returning the associated ```H5ML.id```, which is used for working with the low-level library.
 Don't request these outputs unless you intend to use them, as you will be responsible for closing them once you're finished (as shown above).
 A few of the functions may throw errors if the identifiers involved are open in the base workspace.

 ## Support functions
-See the documentation for full information on how to use these.
+See the documentation within the code (use `help` or `doc`) for full information on how to use these.
 All take the HDF5 file name as the first input.
 Many will also accept the file's ```H5ML.id``` instead, in case you're using the low-level library.
+- ```h5tools.move``` - moves a group/dataset to a new location, useful for renaming (simplified wrapper for `H5L.move`)
 - ```dsetNames = h5tools.collectAllDatasets(hdfFile)``` - returns the full paths of all datasets within an HDF5 file
 - ```groupNames = h5tools.collectAllGroups(hdfFile)``` - returns the full paths of all groups within an HDF5 file.
 - ```linkNames = h5tools.collectAllSoftLinks(hdfFile)``` - returns the full paths of all soft links in the HDF5 file.